mutantstandard/standard/terms.md

 The codepoint sequence as it appears in the Unicode Standard.

 ### Mutant codepoint
-A *Private Use Area* or otherwise non-standard codepoint sequence made for Mutant's own standard.
+A *Private Use Area* or otherwise non-standard codepoint sequence made for Mutant Standard.

 ### Private Use Area (PUA)
 Unicode outlines sections of codepoints that are designated as 'private use' - this means anyone can claim them for their own non-standard encodings.
 Some of the largest historical use of PUAs has been used for scripts for constructed languages.